rounakdatta/YourNet/README.md

 - Reward system for user generating valuable content based on appreciation by the community.
 - Ability to share your data for different academic or proprietary purposes and get compensated accordingly.

+## Start Using YourNet

+$ **make -j2**

+This will set up the blockchain server on your PC.

+You can open the then-showed link (e.g. http://192.168.1.106:5000/) to set up multiple clients across the same network.

 ## Phases